n4rk/shop-php/README.md

 # shop-php
-This is an ecommerce website that I made using pure PHP, MySQL, HTML, CSS, JavaScript, Bootstrap, and JQuery.
+This is an E-commerce website that I made using pure PHP, MySQL, HTML, CSS, JavaScript, Bootstrap, and JQuery.

 To check the website :
+1) You will need to install a web server solution stack package such as "XAMPP".
+2) In case you're using XAMPP, download the project and extract the files in xampp/htdocs/
-1) Go to your localhost/phpmyadmin.
+3) Go to your localhost/phpmyadmin.
-2) Create a new database and name it ecommerce.
+4) Create a new database and name it "ecommerce".
-3) Go to import section, and import the sql file named "ecommerce.sql" that is located in ressources folder.
+5) Go to import section, and import the sql file named "ecommerce.sql" that is located in ressources folder.

 The admin connexion info :